 Next was the reconstruction and restoration.
 This was an extensive amount of work to say the least, but all was done and I moved in December 1983.
 I very much enjoyed living in this little house even though, Au Vieux Paris Antiques had not taken over all of the neighboring c.1820 Henri Penne house as it has today.

 On August 26 1991, during hurricane Andrew, a tornado came marching down the driveway and tossed an enormous water oak tree down on this little house with me in it !!!!
 As you can see in the attached photos the damages were certainly serious, however if the tree had not hit exactly dead center on the solid brick double center chimney, which acted as a strong column, it would have smashed through the structure down to the ground with me crushed in the middle!!!!
 As it is the bed I was in when this happened ended up holding up the ceiling with its bed posts!!
 Again a serious restoration took place and I moved back in the winter of 1991.

 Next in about 2011 the roof needed changing “again” as well as much general replacement of the rotten wood steps, porch flooring etc. We do live in humid Louisiana after all!

 The last trauma was the flood of August 2016!!
 This brought one and a half inches of water above the floor which had “little” results except the destruction of the a/c duct work and some electrical rewiring.

 So as you can see from this written story and my photographs, this

 “phoenix” has weathered a lot of destruction but has rebounded each time rising from the “ashes” to go on to a renewed life once again.

-If you would like to see the 1991 “Southern Accents” article about the “Maison de Dimanche”, Please click HERE.
+Read the 1991 “Southern Accents” article about the “Maison de Dimanche”.
 (Photography by Tina Freeman and Text by Lindsay Heinsen).

 May 2017 be a year of endings and new beginnings of renewed life for all!